 Follow Up with recruiters!
 Check out this sample follow up from HireBauer.com

 Did the recruiter ask you to connect on LinkedIn?
 Make sure you take advantage of that!
 If you don’t have LinkedIn or your profile needs a tune-up, check out our LinkedIn Resources and this Getting Started guide from LinkedIn.

 If the company posted jobs on Bauer Career Gateway, go apply!

-Remember that Career Counselors are here to help get you ready for all your Career Events, Networking, Job Applications, Job Interviews, and all your career development related questions.
-Drop by and see us during walk-in hours for quick questions or make an appointment in Bauer Career Gateway.
+Remember that Career Counselors are here to help get you ready for all your Career Events, Networking, Job Applications, Job Interviews, and all your career development-related questions.
+Drop by and see us during drop-in hours for quick questions or make an appointment in Bauer Career Gateway.

 See you soon!